U.S. To Impose New Sanctions On Russia For Nerve Agent Attacks

 In early March, he and Yulia, who was visiting from Russia, were found comatose on a bench in Salisbury, Wiltshire, in southern England.
 British authorities later determined they had been poisoned with Novichok, a nerve agent developed in Russia during the Cold War.

-After extensive medical treatment, both have been released from hospital.
+After extensive medical treatment, both have been released from the hospital.

 Last month, a British couple – Dawn Sturgess and Charlie Rowley – came in contact with Novichok in the same general area where the Skripals were poisoned.
 Sturgess later died.
 Authorities believe that the couple was exposed to Novichok that had been discarded following the March attack.